 I am a PhD candidate in the Economics Department at Boston University.

-My research interests are in economic growth, innovation, entrepreneurship, and finance.
+My research interests are in economic growth and innovation.
 I also have interests in the use of text as data to measure creation, implementation and adoption of technologies.

 Abstract: Economists have long struggled to understand why aggregate TFP growth has dropped in recent decades while the number of new patents filed has steadily increased.
 I offer an explanation for this puzzling divergence: the creativity embodied in US patents has dropped dramatically over time.
 To separate creative from derivative patents, I develop a novel, text-based, measure of patent creativity: the share of two-word combinations that did not appear in previous patents.
 I show that only creative and not derivative patents are associated with significant improvements in firm level productivity and stock market valuations.
 Using the measure, I show that younger inventors on average file more creative patents.
 To estimate the effect of changing US demographics on aggregate creativity and productivity growth, I build a growth model with endogenous creation and adoption of technologies.
 In this model, falling population growth explains 42% of the observed decline in patent creativity, 32% of the slowdown in productivity growth, and 15% of the increase in derivative patenting.